NCHS-Software-Engineering-2023-2024/ParsonsProblems/README.md

 | indent | Integer.
 Correct indent position of parson block (indentation not implemented yet). wrt problems currently in the database, this attribute might not be in the puzzle JSON... |

 ## Known issues
-- [ ] Updating problems in the database does not work in some places
+- [ ] Updating problems in the database does not work on Firefox
 - [ ] With huge parsons problems, drag-and-drop + its animation is laggy (see Great Gatsby Ch 1 'problem')

 *See 'Final heuristic evaluation' and 'Final user testing' in the Trello board for more details...*